MtnDewIt/Shader-Debug-Files/README.md

 ## sniper_scope
 This shader does not compile at all by default

-This due to a variable not being properly defined.
+This is due to a variable not being properly defined.

-The ```stencil``` variable which is used to define one of the return variables doesn't get properly inititalized, due to missing PC ```#ifdef``` functions.
+The ```stencil``` variable which is used to define one of the return variables doesn't get properly initialized, due to missing PC ```#ifdef``` functions.

-The solution to this issue is to simple replace the ```stencil``` variable with zero, as the stencil variable is never properly defined not matter what macros get defined in the compiler.
+The solution to this issue is to simply replace the ```stencil``` variable with zero, as the stencil variable is never properly defined no matter what macros get defined in the compiler.

-Applying the following patches allows the shader to compile, and generates shader data that is almost 1:1.
+Applying the following patches allows the shader to compile, and generate shader data that is almost 1:1.

 [sniper_scope.hlsl #L111](https://github.com/Beatthezombie/HaloShaderGenerator/blob/3e9945db51dd27f30f99975b0a15cff3dba1fc4e/halo_online_shaders/sniper_scope.hlsl#L111)
 ```